As a mother of three grown children, I’ve fielded some tough questions.

 A couple with a lot of love is the best kind of couple.

-I’ve been following the negative reactions to Mr. Ratburn (Arthur’s teacher) and Patrick (an aardvark who owns a chocolate store), and to their marriage.
+When the episode aired, I followed the negative reactions to Mr. Ratburn (Arthur’s teacher) and Patrick (an aardvark who owns a chocolate store), and to their marriage.
 Alabama Public Television banned the episode, which I find jaw-dropping.
 Some suggested a TRIGGER WARNING — a same-sex marriage RED ALERT — an urgent call to have a PARENTAL UNIT on hand to answer questions.

 Actually, I always encourage parents to be available when their kids are watching any television show.
 Kids have questions, comments, ideas, and these moments provide opportunities for open communication.
 But there’s no need to hold up a cue card: IS ANYONE SPIRALING INTO ORGAN FAILURE SECONDARY TO MR. RATBURN’S SAME-SEX MARRIAGE?
 Honestly, your kids are much more likely to have a question about a rat-aardvark marriage than a man-man marriage.